-2 What percentage of your country's energy needs is covered, directly or indirectly, by oil or gas as opposed to nuclear or non-conventional sources?
+What percentage of your country's energy needs is covered, directly or indirectly, by oil or gas as opposed to nuclear or non-conventional sources?
 What percentage of the petroleum product needs of your country is supplied with domestic production?

-Oil and natural gas provided an estimated 67 per cent of US energy needs (37 per cent oil and 30 per cent natural gas).
+Oil and natural gas provided an estimated 67 per cent of US energy needs (36 per cent oil and 31 per cent natural gas).
 Comparatively, coal provided 13 per cent and nuclear provided 8 per cent.
 Renewables provided 11 per cent.
-Regarding non-conventional sources, the EIA projects renewables consumption to continue to grow through to 2050.
+Regarding non-conventional sources, the EIA projects renewables consumption will continue to increase up to 2050.

-In 2017, the United States consumed an average of 19.96bbl/d of oil.
-The transport sector accounted for 71 per cent of oil consumption, primarily in the form of petrol.
-The industrial sector consumed another 24 per cent for heating, diesel engines and as petrochemical feedstock.
-Less than 1 per cent of US electric power generation is fuelled by oil.
+In 2018, the United States consumed an average of 20.5 million barrels per day (b/d) of petroleum.
+The transport sector accounted for 69 per cent of oil consumption, primarily in the form of petrol.
+The industrial sector consumed another 25 per cent for heating, diesel engines and as petrochemical feedstock.
+Only 1 per cent of US electric power generation is fuelled by petroleum.